monaverse/mona-wallet-unity/Assets/Monaverse/Core/Plugins/Mona/com.monaverse.api/README.md

     return;
 }

-// Step 2: Sign the Message and Authorize
+// Step 2: Sign the Message and Authorize (This step needs a Web3 wallet integration)
 // Sign the SiweMessage using your Web3 wallet integration
-// This is the equivalent to a Wallet Personal Sign var signature = await walletSigner.Sign(validateWalletResult.Data.SiweMessage);
+// This is the equivalent to a Wallet Personal Sign
+// Example of signing a message with WalletConnect:
+// var data = new PersonalSign(siweMessage, walletAddress);
+// var signature = await WalletConnect.Instance.RequestAsync<PersonalSign, string>(data);

 // Authorize with Monaverse using the signed message and the SiweMessage var authorizationResult = await MonaApi.ApiClient.Auth.Authorize(signature, validateWalletResult.Data.SiweMessage);